 We Never Compromise

 Speaking of certifications, Awara has a plethora of them.
 We’ve taken these extra steps to prove how serious we are about your wellbeing.
-Rest assured knowing that our GOLS-Certified latex is also certified by the eco-INSTITUT to be free from volatile organic compounds (VOCs), persistent organic compounds, heavy metals, pesticides, formaldehyde, and phthalates.
-Awara mattresses are also free from petroleum-based polyurethane foams, chemical adhesives, chemical fire retardants (uses a non-chemical retardant certified by the SGS), and memory foams, and use only GOTS-Certified organic cotton and GOTS Certified 100% Organic Wool fiber from New Zealand.
+Awara mattresses are also free from petroleum-based polyurethane foams, chemical adhesives, chemical fire retardants (uses a non-chemical retardant certified by the SGS), and memory foams, and use only 100% organic cotton and GOTS Certified 100% Organic Wool fiber from New Zealand.

-Brentwood Cedar does use GOTS-Certified organic cotton, natural wool, VOC-free latex certified by eco-INSTITUT, and doesn’t use poly foams, or chemical adhesives.
-It’s also important to note, however, that Brentwood Cedar does not use GOLS-Certified organic latex and also does not use an SGS-certified non-chemical fire retardant.
-When your mattress is mainly made with a material that is not GOLS-Certified organic, how natural is it ?
-We don’t want to use you as a guinea pig to test out the answer, so Awara has taken the time to attain these certifications to give you the ultimate organic sleep experience, naturally.
+Brentwood Cedar does use GOTS-Certified organic cotton, natural wool, and doesn’t use poly foams, or chemical adhesives.
+It’s also important to note, however, that Brentwood Cedar does not use Rainforest Alliance Certified latex and also does not use an SGS-certified non-chemical fire retardant.

 Find Better Sleep Naturally